2000 Nautical Miles To Miles

 2000 nautical miles * 1.15 statute miles/nautical mile ≈ 2300 statute miles

 While this provides a quick answer, understanding why this conversion factor exists is crucial.
-The following sections will delve into the details, clarifying the relationship between these two seemingly similar yet fundamentally different units of distance.
+The following sections will get into the details, clarifying the relationship between these two seemingly similar yet fundamentally different units of distance.

 Understanding Nautical Miles: A Deep Dive